cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage: The elephants are poached for their tusks.
 | Idiom: poach on someone’s territory [私闯民宅]
 |
+| stuff
+| Definition: If you stuff a bird such as a chicken or a vegetable such as pepper, you put a mixture of food inside it before cooking it.
+| Usage: Will you stuff the turkey and shove it in the oven for me?
+| Definition: If a dead animal is stuffed, it is filled with a substance so that it can be preserved and display.
+| Usage: He didn't much care for the stuffed animal heads that hung on the walls.
+| Definition: If you stuff yourself, you eat a lot of food.
+| Usage: But you're just so stuffed you won't be able to drink anything.
+|
 | char
 | Definiton: partially burn (an object) so as to blacken its surface.
 | Usage: Their bodies were badly charred in the fire.